-The single cord of the PlayStation VR headset features an easy to use inline remote and headphone jack.
-These allow you to change the volume of audio, along with easily turn on and off the headset.
+The single cord of the PlayStation VR headset features an easy-to-use inline remote and headphone jack.
+These allow you to change the audio volume and easily turn on and off the headset.
 While testing the PSVR, I enjoyed using my sound system in many of the games.
-The ability to plug in a set of earphones and control the volume while in VR was a nice touch, and one that I found far easier to utilize compared to other headsets.
+The ability to plug in a set of earphones and control the volume while in VR was a nice touch and one that I found far easier to utilize compared to other headsets.

-Setup is for the most part painless.
+Setup is, for the most part, painless.
 If you’ve ever set up the HTC Vive or the Oculus Rift, there is nothing new here that would be much of a challenge.
 If you follow the simple setup, and plug in the needed wires to the Processor Unit and the headset, and ensure everything is kept neat and tidy, and you will be up and running with VR in under 30 minutes.
-PlayStation have done a great job trying to keep things simple, but even with this, if you are using VR there will be a great deal of cables around your living room.
+PlayStation has done a great job trying to keep things simple, but even with this, if you are using VR there will be a lot of cables around your living room.
 If you plan on living the VR lifestyle, you’ll have to get used to this.

-For the actual VR space, you will need at least a 1.9m X 3.0m box of space to operate as intended.
-While most games do not utilize this space fully (mainly involve you remaining seated during gameplay) there are a few select games such as Batman Arkham VR that will make use of a semi room-scale style setup, and force you to walk around to experience the world.
-It is not near as immersive as what the HTC Vive offers, but for mass market product, it works as intended.
+You will need at least a 1.9m X 3.0m box of space for the actual VR space to operate as intended.
+While most games do not utilize this space fully (mainly involve you remaining seated during gameplay), there are a few select games, such as Batman Arkham VR, that will make use of a semi-room-scale style setup and force you to walk around to experience the world.
+It is not nearly as immersive as what the HTC Vive offers, but for mass-market products, it works as intended.

-Now that everything is setup, and your living room is your new VR playscape, the real question is how the PlayStation actually performs.
-Despite some minor tracking issues, I was pleasantly surprised with the full VR package Sony has on offer.
-Once you place the PSVR goggles on your head and press the power button, you will quickly learn how easy the PlayStation VR is to experience the virtual world.
-The first time you enter VR Sony will take you through a simple tutorial to ensure you have the optimal experience.
+Now that everything is set up, and your living room is your new VR playscape, the real question is how the PlayStation actually performs.
+Despite some minor tracking issues, I was pleasantly surprised by Sony’s full VR package.
+Once you place the PS VR goggles on your head and press the power button, you will quickly learn how easy the PlayStation VR is to experience the virtual world.
+The first time you enter VR, Sony will take you through a simple tutorial to ensure you have the optimal experience.

-The full setup tutorial takes under 5 minutes, and once done you will find yourself looking at the PlayStation 4 dashboard.
+The full setup tutorial takes under 5 minutes, and once done, you will find yourself looking at the PlayStation 4 dashboard.
 Sony has not done anything to optimize this interface, and they really did not need to.
-The simple box like structure built for the PS4 works very well in VR.
-The Dualshock 4 and the PlayStation Move controllers move easily though the interface with ease, and jumping into games is just a simple click of the X button.
+The simple box-like structure built for the PS4 works very well in VR.
+The Dualshock 4 and the PlayStation Move controllers move easily through the interface with ease, and jumping into games is just a simple click of the X button.

 Tracking issues also were noticed in select games.
 While playing though The London Heist in a room with optimal lighting, I found my Move controller would be far less responsive, at times losing tracking all together.
 At one point my hand floated off into the virtual distance as I was trying frantically to perfect a shooting sequence.
 It managed to regain tracking, but not until after I had already failed the mission.